osohq/oso/languages/python/docs/faq.rst

 Here we will show how these patterns can be leveraged in oso.

-**Option 1.**  Implement a lookup method that accepts as input a list of keys.
+**Option 1.**  Implement a lookup method that accepts as input a list.

 For example: